STA601-F21/Course-Website/content/policies.md

 ### Other Information
-It can be a lot more pleasant oftentimes to get in-person answers and help.
+It can be a lot more pleasant oftentimes to get one-on-one answers and help.
 Make use of the teaching team's office hours, we're here to help!
-Do not hesitate to come to my office during office hours or by appointment to discuss a homework problem or any aspect of the course.
+Do not hesitate to talk to me during office hours or by appointment to discuss a problem set or any aspect of the course.
 Questions related to course assignments and honesty policy should be directed to me.
 When the teaching team has announcements for you we will send an email to your Duke email address.
 Please make sure to check your email daily.
-Also, take advantage of **Piazza** and post your questions there!

-<font color="darkred">All of the course components, including classes, labs and all office hours, will move online starting March 23, and will all be held using Zoom meetings.
-Please see the first page of the syllabus for the meeting IDs for each component.
+As a reminder, all of the course components, including lectures, labs and all office hours, will be held online using Zoom meetings.
+Meeting IDs will be provided closer to the beginning of the course.
 If you have any concerns, issues or challenges, please let the instructor know as soon as possible.
 Also, all students are strongly encouraged to rely on Piazza, for interacting among yourself and asking other students questions.
 You can also ask the instructor or the TAs questions on there and we will try to respond as soon as possible.
-If you experience any technical issues with joining or using Piazza, let the instructor know.</font>
+If you experience any technical issues with joining or using Piazza, let the instructor know.

 ### Professionalism

-Please refrain from texting or using your computer for anything other than coursework during class.
-You are responsible for everything from lecture, mentioned in class and lab, and in the Hoff book.
-You will be expected to follow along the Hoff book as we go along in the lectures.
+Try as much as possible to refrain from texting or using your computer for anything other than coursework while watching the lecture videos.
+Again, the more engaged you are, the quicker you will be able to get through the materials.
+You are responsible for everything covered in the lecture videos, labs, lecture notes/slides, and in the Hoff book.
+You will be expected to follow along with the Hoff book as we go along in the lectures.